Warren Gerds/Critic at Large: Review: ‘A Trick of the Light’ comical and engaging in Fish Creek

 A play about a guy who can make himself invisible may conjure an image of cute.

-There is a touch of cute in “A Trick of the Light,” but what evolves runs way, way deeper.
+There is a touch of cut in “A Trick of the Light,” but what evolves runs way, way deeper.

 As Eddie tries to get a handle on how and why he has acquired his unique impossibility, the audience is pulled along through his analytical/philosophical maze – pretty much laughing all the way.